 Cameras are inexpensive and don’t require large batteries

 Developing the negative film and/or paper is a time-consuming activity; it’s often hard to get the exact image you wanted

 Photo details are arguably better than digital

-Pictures can’t be easily edited or manipulated
+Pictures can’t be easily edited or manipulated as digital images

 Whether you’re interested in film or digital photography, there are advantages and disadvantages to each.
 Digital photography requires many batteries, privacy concerns, and the cameras and technology are ever-changing.
 However, digital cameras provide instant results and are easy/quick to edit on a digital device.